 Travels with V

-Ikaria, Greece
+Icaria, Greece

-Ikaria – nature, food & tempo
+Icaria – nature, food & tempo

-There’s plenty of possibilities for hikers on Ikaria, and the trails are different in terms of difficulty.
+There’s plenty of possibilities for hikers on Icaria, and the trails are different in terms of difficulty.
 There’s a net of ancient paths running all over the island, in old times connecting the villages.
 We try a fairly easy route on top of the mountain ridge, partly through a forest of a rare species of oak.
 The stillness and the views from up here are really amazing and powerful.

-After a couple of hundred meters we see a light further on by the side of the path.
-We walk up to it and there’s a house, a normal villa where there is some light in the basement windows.
-We open a door and there is this couple in a kitchen, watching TV.
-They look at us with some surprise when we enter and ask: Is this a restaurant? –Sure, they say and turn on some lamps on the veranda where there are three small tables.
+After walking a couple of hundred meters we see a light further on by the side of the path.
+We walk up to it and there’s a normal villa where some light shines in the basement windows.
+We open a door and there is a man and a woman in a kitchen, watching TV.
+They look at us with some surprise when we enter and we ask: “Is this a restaurant?” –”Sure”, they say and turn on some lamps on the veranda revealing three small tables.

-We have goat and horta that night, the goat in a kind of casserole, and horta is boiled greens, like spinach, with generous bouts of lemon juice.
+We order goat and horta that night, the goat in a kind of casserole.
+Horta is boiled greens, like spinach, with generous bouts of lemon juice.
 Just super tasty!
-So we came back there again and again during our last week.
-Taverna Apostolis is the name of the place where Loula from Albania makes genuine, fresh and nutritious Ikarian food.
+So we come back again and again during our last week on Icaria.
+“Taverna Apostolis” is the name of the place where Loula from Albania makes genuine, fresh and nutritious Icarian food.
 Bless her!

 ESSENTIALS, RIGHT?

-I guess Maganitis is kind of extreme, and there are definitely better tavernas in other villages.
+I guess Maganitis is kind of extreme, and there are probably better tavernas in other villages.
 But you need to check with Tripadvisor before you choose.
 We had a fantastic lunch at Anna’s Fish tavern in Nas, that has a well earned high score on Tripadvisor.
 And we had a couple of great lunches at Klimataria in Agios Kirykos, where they make a fantastic moussaka.
 In the village square of Agios Dimitrios we had a very nice dinner at Taverna Platanos, unfortunately followed by some stomach problems.
 But they had a surprise bonus, while we were waiting for our meal we could turn around a corner and buy fresh baked greek bread in a bakery.

 IN ANNA'S KITCHEN